Anti-malware protection in EOP

-The malware filter policy named Default is applied to all recipients in the organization, even though there's no malware filter rule (recipient filters) associated with the policy.
+- The policy is applied to all recipients in the organization, even though there's no malware filter rule (recipient filters) associated with the policy.

-The policy named Default has the custom priority value Lowest that you can't modify (the policy is always applied last).
+- The policy has the custom priority value Lowest that you can't modify (the policy is always applied last).
 Any custom anti-malware policies that you create always have a higher priority than the policy named Default.

-The policy named Default is the default policy (the IsDefault property has the value
+- The policy is the default policy (the IsDefault property has the value